 Where to Stay in Nashville with Kids

 A lot of the main attractions for families in Nashville are in or near downtown.
-As always when traveling with a family I recommend staying in an Airbnb.
+When traveling with a family for an extended time I recommend staying in a vacation home.
 This gives the kids more space and allows you to save money by cooking a few meals.
-Sign up for Airbnb here to save $40 on your first booking.
+On our most recent trip to stayed in this rental via Vrbo.
+Besides Vrbo, Airbnb is also an option which we’ve used in other cities, you can sign up here to save $40 on your first booking.
 Nervous about Airbnb?
 Here are 8 tips to guarantee a great Airbnb experience.

 How to Get Around Nashville with Kids